sujato/drafts/one.md

 2. *Lobho pahātabbo.*
 3. *Chando pahātabbo*

 Now what to do?
 You can’t just say the same thing in every sutta.
-If you want to represent them accurately, you have to present a different term each time:
+If you want to represent the three suttas accurately, you have to present a different term each time:

 1. One should give up lust.
 2. One should give up greed.
 3. One should give up desire.

-But the text is, in fact, identical.
+But the text is, in fact, identical with the previous case.
 There’s no variation in context that would justify a different rendering.
 It just happens to be split across three texts.
 So you end up translating exactly the same thing in different ways, purely because of the formal features of how the text is divided.
 In this way the translation loses accuracy; information is eroded.

 Now, surely we can find a way to manage this case.
 And there are contexts where such flexibility is warranted.
 But what I found was that by maintaining the 1-to-1 translation approach, I was able to solve countless similar problems.
 It is a simple technique that solves a wide range of different kinds of problems.